 Top Cork Flooring related questions

 No, there’s no need for you to provide any tools or equipment.
-The cork floorers you hire already have their tools and equipment to render the service.
+The cork floorers you hire already have the tools and equipment to render the service.
 The only items you can supply are the cork flooring tiles or planks you want to install.
 If you don’t have the cork flooring materials yet, some specialists may offer to buy them for you for a small additional fee.

 Apart from the minimum three days needed for the cork flooring materials to acclimate, this service can take an additional day or two to install and finish the cork flooring.
 Expect the service to take more time if the room is large or has an irregular shape, and the tiles or planks must be cut to custom shapes or sizes.
-Also, the more rooms you wish to install cork flooring, more time is likewise needed.
+Also, the more rooms you wish to install cork flooring, the more time is likewise needed.